Shivamogga Airport: History

 In January 2015, the government decided to annul the land allotment for the airport because of “indifference and infighting” among the promoters.
-As no construction work had begun at the Shivamogga airport, the government planned to re-tender the project.
+As no construction work had begun at the Shimoga airport, the government planned to re-tender the project.

 On 15 June 2020, Chief Minister B. S. Yeddyurappa relaunched the long pending project.
 The airport will be built at a cost of ₹ 2.2 billion in about 662.38 acres land, initiated earlier at Sogane.
 It will be built as a part of the UDAN scheme.
-The airport was completed and inaugurated by Prime Minister Narendra Modi on 27 February 2023.
+The airport was completed and inaugurated by Prime Minister Narendra Modi on 27 February 2023, with regular flight operations starting from 31 August 2023 to Bangalore operated by IndiGo.

 Land acquisition and lease

 The government had acquired 662.38 acres of land, and ₹ 58.3 million released for acquisition and development.
 Compensation for farmers given, for private land, was ₹ 600,000 for an acre of dry land and ₹ 700,000 for an acre of wetland, and for farmers using government land ₹ 200,000 per acre.
 About 130 acres of private land and 530 acres of government land were acquired for the project.
 Families living in the affected area were provided monetary compensation and alternate housing.

 The Land Lease Deed signed on 21 December 2010 commits the lessee to a rent of ₹ 20,232 per acre annually to the GoK (13.4 million).
 The lease rent will increase by 10% every three years during the lease period.